-In consultation with the U.S. Department of the Treasury and the President's Advisory Council on Financial Literacy, the FINRA Investor Education Foundation commissioned this national study of the financial capability of American adults.
-The overarching research objectives were to benchmark key indicators of financial capability and evaluate how these indicators vary with underlying demographic, behavioral, attitudinal and financial literacy characteristics.
+In consultation with the U.S. Department of the Treasury and the President's Advisory Council on Financial Literacy, the FINRA Investor Education Foundation commissioned the first national study of the financial capability of American adults in 2009.
+The overarching research objectives of the N ational Financial Capability Study (NFCS) were to benchmark key indicators of financial capability and evaluate how these indicators vary with underlying demographic, behavioral, attitudinal and financial literacy characteristics.

 The 2012 Study—similarly developed in consultation with the U.S. Department of the Treasury, other federal agencies and the President's Advisory Council on Financial Capability—updated key measures from the 2009 Study and deepened the exploration of relevant topics.
 The 2015 Study continues in this vein.